-- 2.154.1 At the time of authorisation the authorising officer must set a date for review of the authorisation and review it on that date (see 2.19), prior to authorisation lapsing as it must not be allowed to lapse - 2.154.2 The original completed application and authorisation form must be forwarded to the Monitoring Officer as soon as possible.
+- 2.15.1 At the time of authorisation the authorising officer must set a date for review of the authorisation and review it on that date (see 2.19), prior to authorisation lapsing as it must not be allowed to lapse - 2.15.2 The original completed application and authorisation form must be forwarded to the Monitoring Officer as soon as possible.
 The Monitoring Officer will maintain a central register of the Council's RIPA activity and a unique reference number will be allocated to each application.

-2.165 Approval by Magistrates Court
+2.16 Approval by Magistrates Court

-- 2.165.1 Under the Protection of Freedoms Act 2012, there is an additional stage in the process for investigatory activities (covert directed surveillance and CHIS).
-After the authorisation form has been countersigned by the authorising officer, the Council is required to obtain judicial approval for either the authorisation or a renewal of an authorisation. - 2.165.2 The Council has a protocol for the Magistrates' approval process, including out of hours procedures, which is held by the Governance Team. - 2.165.3 The magistrate will have to decide whether the Council's application to grant or renew an authorisation to use RIPA should be approved and it will not come into effect unless and until it is approved by the Magistrates Court. - 2.165.4 A separate application should be completed when the Council is requesting judicial approval for the use of more than one of the surveillance techniques (i.e. Directed Surveillance, CHIS and Communications Data) at the same time. - 2.165.5 It should be noted that only the initial application and any renewal of the application require magistrates' approval. - 2.165.6 There is no requirement for officers presenting authorisations to the Magistrates Court to be legally qualified but they do need to be authorised by the Council to represent it in court.
+- 2.16.1 Under the Protection of Freedoms Act 2012, there is an additional stage in the process for investigatory activities (covert directed surveillance and CHIS).
+After the authorisation form has been countersigned by the authorising officer, the Council is required to obtain judicial approval for either the authorisation or a renewal of an authorisation. - 2.16.2 The magistrate will have to decide whether the Council's application to grant or renew an authorisation to use RIPA should be approved and it will not come into effect unless and until it is approved by the Magistrates Court. - 2.16.3 A separate application should be completed when the Council is requesting judicial approval for the use of more than one of the surveillance techniques (i.e. Directed Surveillance, CHIS and Communications Data) at the same time. - 2.16.4 It should be noted that only the initial application and any renewal of the application require magistrates' approval. - 2.16.5 There is no requirement for officers presenting authorisations to the Magistrates Court to be legally qualified but they do need to be authorised by the Council to represent it in court.
 Generally the applicant should be accompanied to Court by the authorising officer and a member of the legal team.

-2.176 The Role of the Magistrates Court
+2.17 The Role of the Magistrates Court

-- 2.176.1 The role of the Magistrates Court is set out in Section 32A RIPA (for directed surveillance and CHIS). - 2.176.2 This section provide that the authorisation shall not take effect until the Magistrates Court has made an order approving such authorisation.
-The matters on which the Magistrates Court needs to be satisfied before giving judicial approval are that:- - There were reasonable grounds for the local authority to believe that the authorisation or notice was necessary and proportionate; - In the case of a CHIS authorisation, that there were reasonable grounds for the local authority to believe that: - arrangements exist for the safety and welfare of the source that satisfy Section 29(5) RIPA; - the requirements imposed by Regulation of Investigatory Powers (Juveniles) Order 2000 were satisfied; - The local authority application has been authorised by an authorising officer; - The grant of the authorisation was not in breach of any restriction imposed by virtue of an order made under the following sections of RIPA: - o 29(7)(a) (for CHIS), - o 30(3) (for directed surveillance and CHIS).
+2.17.1 The role of the Magistrates Court is set out in Section 32A RIPA (for directed surveillance and CHIS).

+- 2.17.2 This section provide that the authorisation shall not take effect until the Magistrates Court has made an order approving such authorisation.
+The matters on which the Magistrates Court needs to be satisfied before giving judicial approval are that:- - There were reasonable grounds for the local authority to believe that the authorisation or notice was necessary and proportionate; - In the case of a CHIS authorisation, that there were reasonable grounds for the local authority to believe that: - arrangements exist for the safety and welfare of the source that satisfy Section 29(5) RIPA; - the requirements imposed by Regulation of Investigatory Powers (Juveniles) Order 2000 were satisfied; - The local authority application has been authorised by an authorising officer; - The grant of the authorisation was not in breach of any restriction imposed by virtue of an order made under the following sections of RIPA: - 29(7)(a) (for CHIS), - o 30(3) (for directed surveillance and CHIS).